srowhani/ember-artisans/README.md

 }
 ```

-### `artisans` service
+### `service('artisans')`

-This addon will also provide a service, that handles the termination of workers for you.
-It can be used as follows:
+This addon also provides a service that lets you instantiate a worker pool to be shared across different parts
+of your application.

 ```js
 // app/controllers/foo.js